JasmineBabaYara/food-recipe-app/README.md

 Choose either android, ios or a web simulator to open the project.

 ## Usage
-To use the application, simply upload a resume in either PDF or Word format and the application will extract useful information such as contact information and work experience.
-With this information, you can quickly and easily identify the best candidates for your open positions.
+To use the application, simply turn on your desired simulator, click on getting started and navigate your way through.

 ## Built With
 - React Native
 - Expo
-- Google Maps Api

 ## Author
 - Jasmine Baba Yara - [JasmineBabaYara](https://github.com/JasmineBabaYara)